 Mike has co-founded three theatre companies and two film production companies.
 The Group Theatre, formed in 2002 with former actor Amos Szeps, enjoyed productions at Belvoir Street Theatre, The Old Fitzroy, Darlinghurst Theatre, as well as two legendary shows, Lord of the Flies and Hurlyburly, at the Stables Theatre, directed by Iain Sinclair.
 For a decade Mike ran Cathode Ray Tube with fellow actors Jessica Wren and Alistair Powning, producing original work for the Old Fitzroy and the beloved Tap Gallery in Darlinghurst.
 Other plays Mike has directed include Balm in Gilead, Spike Heels and Our Country's Good.

 His writing and directing has expanded to the world of cinema, Mike’s other great passion.
 He collaborated with award-winning actor Damon Herriman on the short film The Hitch, a black comedy about a serial killer and a hitch-hiker, that enjoyed world-wide festival success.
 His feature film Mr Pillow, starring Andrew Henry, had its world premiere as a live stream during the 2020 lockdown.
-Mike’s latest feature film Thirty-Three, an adaptation of his play (co-authored with Alistair Powning), is in the latter stages of post-production and will play the festival circuit in 2021.
+Mike’s latest feature film Saskia's Birthday, an adaptation of his play Thirty-Three (co-authored with Alistair Powning), is in the latter stages of post-production and will play the festival circuit in 2022.

 As a TV actor, Mike guested in the first three seasons of Packed to the Rafters and enjoyed notoriety as Harry, the eccentric housemate to Brooke Satchwell, in the Network Ten series Wonderland.
 He has further claim to notoriety in advertisement land as the revered and reviled Greater Union / Event Cinemas guy.

 Mike has taught acting for over twelve years, both as a private coach and at schools around Sydney, including the Hub Studio and the Sydney Actors Association.
-His dedication to his own development has not wavered, having participated, audited and assisted five of Larry Moss’s Sydney masterclasses and recently completing the year-long module course in the Meisner technique at the Impulse Company in London.
+His dedication to his own development has not wavered, having participated, audited and assisted five of Larry Moss’s Sydney masterclasses and recently completing the year-long module course in the Meisner technique under the tutelage of Scott Williams at the Impulse Company in London.